yayoamigo/Air-polution-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for the project UI.
+-I would like to thank Microverse for the project UI.
+-I would like to thank Nelson Sakwa on Behance for the Original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>